-Q: What’s the difference between a master key I create and master keys created automatically for me by other AWS services?
+Q: What’s the difference between a CMK I create and CMKs created automatically for me by other AWS services?

 Q: Why should I create my own customer master keys?

-Creating your own CMK in AWS KMS gives you more control than you have with AWS managed CMKs.
-When you create a customer managed CMK, you can choose to use key material generated by AWS KMS, generated within an AWS CloudHSM cluster, or import your own key material.
+Creating your own CMK gives you more control than you have with AWS managed CMKs.
+When you create a symmetric customer managed CMK, you can choose to use key material generated by AWS KMS, generated within an AWS CloudHSM cluster (custom key store), or import your own key material.
 You can define an alias and description for the key and opt-in to have the key automatically rotated once per year if it was generated by AWS KMS.
 You also define all the permissions on the key to control who can use or manage the key.
 With asymmetric customer managed CMKs, there are a couple of caveats to management: the key material can only be generated within AWS KMS HSMs and there is no option for automatic key rotation.

-Q: Can I import keys into AWS KMS?
+Q: Can I bring my own keys to AWS KMS?

 Yes.
 You can import a copy of your key from your own key management infrastructure to AWS KMS and use it with any integrated AWS service or from within your own applications.
 You cannot import asymmetric CMKs into AWS KMS.

 Q: When would I use an imported key?

 You can use an imported key to get greater control over the creation, lifecycle management, and durability of your key in AWS KMS.
 Imported keys are designed to help you meet your compliance requirements which may include the ability to generate or maintain a secure copy of the key in your infrastructure, and the ability to immediately delete the imported copy of the key from AWS infrastructure.

 Q: What type of keys can I import?